swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 The `count` property on the `Collection` protocol returns `Int`, so the type of the expression `(repeat (each t).count)` is written as the one-element tuple type `(repeat Int)` whose element is the pack expansion type `repeat Int`.
 While the pattern type `Int` does not capture any type parameter packs, the pack expansion type must still capture `T` to represent the fact that after expansion, the resulting tuple type has the same length as `T`.
 This kind of pack expansion type can arise during type inference, but it cannot be written in source.

+#### Single-element pack substitution

+If a parameter pack `each T` is substituted with a single element, the parenthesis around `(repeat each T)` are unwrapped to produce the element type as a scalar instead of a one-element tuple type.

+For example, the following substitutions both produce the element type `Int`:
+- Substituting `each T := {Int}` into `(repeat each T)`.
+- Substituting `each T := {}` into `(Int, repeat each T)`.

+Though unwrapping single-element tuples complicates type matching, surfacing single-element tuples in the programming model would icnrease the surface area of the language.
+One-element tuples would need to be manually unrwapped with `.0` or pattern matching in order to make use of their contents.
+This unwrapping would clutter up code.

 ### Type matching

 Recall that the substitutions for a reference to a generic function are derived from the types of call argument expressions together with the contextual return type of the call, and are not explicitly written in source.
 This necessitates introducing new rules for _matching_ types containing pack expansions.